 Workspaces in Power BI

-Workspaces are places to collaborate with colleagues to create collections of dashboards, reports, datasets, and paginated reports.
+Workspaces are places to collaborate with colleagues to create collections of dashboards, reports, semantic models, and paginated reports.
 This article describes workspaces, how to manage access to them, and how to use them to create and distribute apps.

 Ready to get started?
 Read Create a workspace.

 Here are some useful tips about working with workspaces.

 - Use granular workspace roles for flexible permissions management in the workspaces: Admin, Member, Contributor, and Viewer.
 Read more about workspace roles in this article.

 - Contact list: Specify who receives notification about workspace activity.
 Read more about workspace contact lists in this article.

 - Create template apps: You can create template apps in workspaces.
 Template apps are apps that you can distribute to customers outside of your organization.
 Those customers can then connect to their own data with your template app.
 Read the article about template apps.